gelbphoenix/boilerplate/ghost/README.md

 - A Linux OS (recommended: Ubuntu or Debian)
 - Docker (v27.3.1 or higher) and Docker Compose (v2.29.7 or higher)
 - a web server (I recommend [caddy](https://caddyserver.com/))
+- A domain for your Ghost instance

 ### Setup

 1. Move or copy the `docker-compose.yml` into the directory where Uptime Kuma shall be
-2. Change the `changeMe` value in the `docker-compose.yml` to a strong password and (optional) edit the file
+2. Change the `changeMe` value in the `docker-compose.yml` to a strong password and `https://blog.example.com` to your domain
+3. (Optional) Edit the `docker-compose.yml`
-3. (If you use the Caddy web server) Copy the content of `ghost` in a way that Caddy can use it.
+4. (If you use the Caddy web server) Copy the content of `ghost` in a way that Caddy can use it.
+Change `example.com` to your domain.
 (Either directly into `/etc/caddy/Caddyfile` or with `sites-available/` and `sites-enabled/` folders in `/etc/caddy/`)
-4. Start Uptime Kuma and complete setup in the browser
+5. Start Uptime Kuma and complete setup in the browser

 ```bash
 docker compose up -d